-Aims This module teaches the core principles and technical details of multimedia data and 3D-environments.
+This module teaches the principles and technical details of multimedia data and 3D-environments.
+Aims

-Learning Outcomes Students should be able to: explain, discuss and solve simple problems in the basic representation and handling of multimedia data (images, audio and animation), and the basic components of a 3D-environments.
+Students should be able to: explain, discuss and solve simple problems in the basic Learning Outcomes representation and handling of multimedia data (images, audio and animation), and the basic components of a 3D-environments.

-Methods Class sessions together with module slides, recommended textbooks, coursework, and some additional hand-outs and web support.
+Methods Class sessions together with course notes, recommended textbook, worksheets, and some additional hand-outs and web support.

-Assessment Marked coursework, written examination.
+Marked coursework, written examination.
+Assessment